 Almost everyone who has ever been to any kind of physical therapist or doctor for a stubborn pain in their body, some injury-like breakdown, has been told that they are deformed and fragile — probably not in those words, but that’s the gist.
 Just as acupuncturists can be counted on to blame most problems on a blockage of chi, freelance manual therapists in particular1 tend to blame pain on “mechanical” or “structural” problems that might be repaired by pulling or pushing on the flesh:

-… and a long list of more “technical” sounding problems such as tibial torsions, steep Q-angles, or a dysfunctional scapulohumoral rhythm, as well as many more absurd examples.2 Some of these may well be valid.
-For instance, I have a minor but definite deformity in my right foot that has certainly caused me some muscle fatigue and pain in that extremity.3 In spite of this personal experience, I think structuralism as a model is past its best before date.
+… and a long list of more technical-sounding problems such as tibial torsions, steep Q-angles, and many more absurd examples.2 Some of these may well be valid.
+For instance, I have a minor but definite deformity in my right foot that has certainly caused me some muscle fatigue and pain in that extremity.3 In spite of this personal experience, modern scientific evidence clearly shows that the importance of most bio-“mechanical” problems has been greatly exaggerated.
+There are at least five major problems with these kinds of diagnoses:

 To understand injuries and pain problems and to recover from them more effectively, both patients and professionals need to stop trying to think of the body as a machine that breaks down, and start thinking more in terms of squishy, messy physiology, especially neurology and biochemistry.

-“Structuralism” is the excessive focus in the physical therapies on postural and biomechanical factors in pain problems — the biomechanical bogeymen.
+“Structuralism” is my own term for the excessive focus4 in the physical therapies on postural and biomechanical factors in pain problems — the biomechanical bogeymen.
 In its most simplistic form, structuralism fixates on just one or two biomechanical factors as the wellspring of most or all pain.
 For example, I know one extreme example: a therapist who earnestly believes that the stability of the cuboid bone — a foot bone the size of a sugar cube — is the key to all pain and its relief.
+That’s absurd.

 But structuralism definitely isn’t just for health professionals with the weakest and strangest ideas.
 Many orthopaedic surgeons, physiatrists, and sports medicine specialists are also keen structuralists.
-Most chiropractors are structuralists — almost by definition, in fact.
-The great majority of physiotherapists and massage therapists are inclined to structuralism.
-The Functional Movement Screen™ (FMS) is a mainstream method of “effortlessly identifying asymmetries and limitations”6 routinely used to justify treatment.
+Most chiropractors are structuralists, almost by definition.
+The great majority of physical therapists and massage therapists are inclined to structuralism.
+The Functional Movement Screen™ (FMS) is an extremely conventional, popular new method of “effortlessly identifying asymmetries and limitations”7 which is routinely used (and abused) to justify treatment — a perfect example of structuralism right in the middle of the mainstream.

-These professionals are not all united.
-Doctors disdain chiropractic structuralism — but in place of poorly defined chiropractic “intervertebral subluxations,” doctors ironically put forward their own more scientific-sounding biomechanical factors, many of which are ultimately just as silly.
-Doctorly structuralism is less anti-scientific in tone and substance than a lot of chiropractic philosophy, but that doesn’t necessarily make it any more correct.“Structuralism” is an excessive preoccupation with biomechanical bogeymen.
+These professionals are not all united, and subscribe to a many different flavours of structuralism.
+For instance, many doctors disdain chiropractic structuralism — but in place of poorly defined chiropractic “intervertebral subluxations,” physicians ironically put forward their own more scientifically respectable biomechanical factors.
+But while doctorly structuralism is less anti-scientific in tone and substance than a lot of chiropractic philosophy, unfortunately that doesn’t necessarily make it any more correct.
+Just as the manual therapies are infested with all kinds of biomechanically inspired treatments, so to there has been an epidemic of dubious orthopedic surgeries to “correct” every imaginable kind of structural problem: different expressions of structuralism.“Structuralism” is an excessive preoccupation with biomechanical bogeymen.

-A patient once gravely informed me that a chiropractor had predicted his back pain by identifying a minor leg length difference ten years earlier.
+A patient once gravely informed me, as if sharing a dangerous secret, that a chiropractor had predicted his back pain by identifying a minor leg length difference ten years earlier.
 The prediction was a warning: get your short leg fixed, or else you’ll be laid low by low back pain for sure!

+Such a prediction is about as insightful as predicting death, taxes, or the rising of the sun.
 Back pain is one of the most common afflictions in the modern world.
 An impressive 90% of all people will have an episode of acute back pain at some point in their lives … whether they have a “short leg” or not.
-Predicting such episodes is about as insightful as predicting death, taxes, or the rising of the sun.

 “The warning” is the most common way that structuralism can do harm.
 It is often a part of the sales pitch for a structural diagnosis.
 It simultaneously offers the client a pleasingly simplistic explanation for their pain, and yet it also manages to frighten patients into paying for therapy for the wrong reasons.
-The prevalence of structuralism in such scare tactics is why I originally coined the term “biomechanical bogeymen.”
+Much worse, and ironically, it can probably frighten them right into real pain or pain chronicity, in some cases, via a nocebo effect — the opposite of a placebo.8 The prevalence of such scare tactics is why I originally coined the term “biomechanical bogeymen.”

 I remember how I annoyed I was at the fact that [this Rolfer] thought he “knew” what was wrong.
 He told me to stop walking like an old man — like I was just assuming some contorted posture when I could be standing straight and tall if I just decided to, like I had become that way because I had started to think of myself as an old man and so became one.
 He literally believed that!